Joseph Ward: Health and death

 Ward's health continued to decline.
 From late-September 1929 Ward seldom attended debates in the House and from March 1930 Ward was too ill to even hold meetings of the Cabinet.
-He suffered a number of heart attacks, and soon it was Forbes who was effectively running the government.
-Ward was determined not to resign, and remained Prime Minister until well after he had lost the ability to perform the role effectively.
+He suffered a number of heart attacks, and soon it was George Forbes who was effectively running the government.
+Ward was determined not to resign, and remained prime minister until well after he had lost the ability to perform the role effectively.
 On 28 May 1930, Ward succumbed to strong pressure from his colleagues and his family, and passed the premiership to Forbes.
 Ward had been promoted to Knight Grand Cross of the Order of St Michael and St George in the 1930 New Year Honours.

 Ward remained a member of the cabinet as a Minister without Portfolio, but died shortly afterwards, on 8 July.
 He was given a state funeral with a Requiem Mass celebrated on 9 July at the Basilica of the Sacred Heart, Hill St, Wellington.
 Ward had been an active worshipper there (and at its destroyed predecessor, St Mary's Cathedral) for all of his thirty-seven years as an MP.

-The Mass was celebrated by Bishop O'Shea (the Coadjutor Archbishop of Wellington), and Archbishop Redwood, 1st Archbishop of Wellington, delivered the panegyric.
+The Mass was celebrated by Bishop O'Shea (the coadjutor archbishop of Wellington), and Archbishop Redwood, 1st archbishop of Wellington, delivered the panegyric.

 Ward was buried with considerable ceremony in Bluff.
 His son Vincent was elected to replace him as MP for Invercargill.